sean21johnson/sean21johnson/README.md

 ## About Me

-Software engineer and NYU Stern MBA with a penchant for getting things done.
-Proven track record of leading technical projects and efficiently delivering quality results.
-Pivoted to software development in 2020, inspired by a passion for technology after collaborating with engineering teams in financial services.
-Skilled in using modern frontend frameworks and toolsets to build intuitive user interfaces, including AI-powered automation features.
+Software engineer and NYU Stern MBA with experience delivering impactful customer-facing products.
+Led technical projects, built AI-powered features, and anchored roadmaps to measurable business outcomes.
+Skilled in streamlining end-to-end workflows and turning complex requirements into resilient, maintainable systems at scale.

 ## Professional Experience